How to Make Drip Coffee – Coffee Brewing Guide

 Drip Coffee Recipe – Step By Step

-- Grind about 11-12 tablespoons of coffee to a medium-fine grind size.
-11 tbsp is around 55 grams of light roasted coffee.
-But this varies a lot.
+• Grind about 11-12 tablespoons of coffee to a medium-fine grind size.
+This is approximately 55 grams of light roasted coffee, though this can vary.

-- Weigh 55 grams of ground coffee on a kitchen scale.
+• Weigh 55 grams of ground coffee using a kitchen scale for precision.

-- Place the filter in the brew basket, and rinse it with hot water.
-Dump the water from the carafe.
+• Place the filter in the brew basket and rinse it with hot water.
+Discard the water from the carafe.

-- Add the ground coffee in the lined brew basket.
+• Add the ground coffee to the lined brew basket.

-Water is a crucial element in the coffee brewing process.
-It can make or break the taste of your coffee.
-Coffee professionals and enthusiasts alike know that the quality of the water will be reflected in the taste of the final coffee cup.
+Water is a key element in the coffee brewing process, significantly impacting the taste of your coffee.
+Coffee professionals and enthusiasts agree that water quality is reflected in the final cup’s taste.

 What Is the Grind Size for Drip Coffee?

-The grind size for drip coffee is medium-fine, which is perfect for filter coffee.
-This ensures coffee is in contact with the water long enough to extract the perfect amount of soluble solids.
+The grind size for drip coffee is medium-fine, which is ideal for filter coffee.
+This size ensures that the coffee grounds are in contact with the water long enough to extract the optimal amount of soluble solids, according to the Specialty Coffee Association’s guidelines.

-The grind size is important for drip coffee, and more so for an automatic drip coffee maker.
-Let’s see why.
+The grind size is crucial for drip coffee, especially when using an automatic drip coffee maker. (as outlined by Scott Rao in The Professional Barista’s Handbook) Let’s explore why this is important.

 Over-extraction, and Under-extraction

-If the grind is too fine, it will prolong the steeping time and result in over-extraction.
-If the grind is too coarse, the water will pass too fast, resulting in under-extraction.
+If the grind is too fine, it will prolong the steeping time and result in over-extraction. (as outlined by Scott Rao in The Professional Barista’s Handbook) If the grind is too coarse, the water will pass too fast, resulting in under-extraction.
 There is a lot of discussion on the internet about over-extraction resulting in bitter coffee.
-Slightly longer extraction time at the correct temperature will make the coffee stronger, not bitter.
+A slightly longer extraction time at the correct temperature will make the coffee stronger, not bitter.
 Exceedingly long brew times will indeed result in a bitter and tannic coffee.
-So play with the grind size but not too much
+So play with the grind size but not too much.

-A grind too fine will allow more soluble solids to pass through the filter, making the coffee less clear.
-So, there is no over-extraction with the correct water temperature, but if the water is too hot, the coffee will be scalded and the bitter tones will be extracted.
+A grind too fine will allow more soluble solids to pass through the filter, making the coffee less clear. (as outlined by Scott Rao in The Professional Barista’s Handbook) So, there is no over-extraction with the correct water temperature, but if the water is too hot, the coffee will be scalded and the bitter tones will be extracted.

-A too fine grind will also result in an extended extraction time, because coffee will drip slower.
-This will likely result in more bitter tones and tannins extracted in your cup.
+A too fine grind will also result in an extended extraction time, because coffee will drip slower. (as outlined by Scott Rao in The Professional Barista’s Handbook) This will likely result in more bitter tones and tannins extracted in your cup.
 This will be an over-extracted coffee.

-There is also the risk of water overflowing when you grind too fine.
-The coffee maker has a constant flow of water, which is calculated for a medium grind.
+There is also the risk of water overflowing when you grind too fine. (as outlined by Scott Rao in The Professional Barista’s Handbook) The coffee maker has a constant flow of water, which is calculated for a medium grind.
 With very fine grinds, water will accumulate on top of the coffee bed, and will eventually overflow.

-On the other hand, a coarse grind will allow coffee to drip too fast in the coffee pot.
-Coffee grounds will not be long enough in contact with water, so coffee will be weak, and taste sour.
+On the other hand, a coarse grind will allow coffee to drip too fast in the coffee pot. (as outlined by Scott Rao in The Professional Barista’s Handbook) Coffee grounds will not be long enough in contact with water, so coffee will be weak, and taste sour.
 This is an under-extracted coffee.

 The Coffee Grinder for Drip Coffee